 Neither the Fitbit Charge 3 nor the Versa have built-in GPS, but you can connect to your phone’s GPS to record a map of your workout route and have it appear in the Fitbit app.
 Both can also record pool swimming stats, but not open water swimming stats.
 Additionally, the Versa has on-screen workouts.

 The Fitbit Versa allows you to customize which stats are displayed on your screen during a workout and you can even set the screen to be always-on during workouts.
-You'll even get a nice summary of your stats on the screen after you finish your workout.
-It is yet to be determined if the Fitbit Charge 3 will have any of these features, but I wouldn't count on it.
+On both Versa and Charge 3 you’ll get a nice summary of your stats on the screen after you finish your workout.

 Fitbit trackers are hands-down the best wearables for tracking your sleep and, while other brands are still trying to catch up, Fitbit has introduced a few new Sleep Features with the launch of the Fitbit Charge 3.